mritunjaysharma394/vowpal-wiki/Conditional-Contextual-Bandit.md

 ccb slot 1:0.8:0.8,0:0.2 0,1,3 | d:7
 ```
 ### JSON format
 The JSON format is identical to the CB format, with the addition of `_slots` field.
 The `_slots` field contains all of the slot information similar to `_multi` for actions.
-It is an array of objects, where each object is one slot. `_a` can be supplied to specify the explicit included actions.
+It is an array of objects, where each object is one slot. `_inc` can be supplied to specify the explicit included actions.

 #### Example
 ```json